Yanis-mnh/fit-notes/README.md

 - `repetitions`: An array of numbers indicating the number of repetitions per set.
 - `weights`: An array of numbers specifying the weights used for each set.

-This simple structure makes the data easy to load and write, ensuring flexibility and scalability for future updates.
+This simple structure makes the data easy to load and write.